Hyper-regular graphs and high dimensional expanders: Introduction

+When studying hyper-regular expanders, the first obstacle we encounter, relative to the $1$-dimensional case, is the difficulty to generate non-explicit (probabilistic) constructions: While for every $a > 2$ asymptotically almost every $a$-regular graph is a good expander, it is easy to verify that almost every $a$-regular graph is very far from being $(a,b)$-regular, as the neighborhood of a vertex is typically an anticlique.

+During the special year (2016-2017) devoted to high dimensional expanders, at the Institute for Advanced Studies in the Hebrew University, Irit Dinur raised the question whether one can find a purely combinatorial (non-algebraic) construction of high dimensional expanders.
+As a first step in this direction, Chapman, Linial and Peled \cite{chapman2018expander} designed infinite families of $(a,b)$-regular graphs, and asked the question which we address in this paper: do their exist arbitrarily long sequences $(d_0,\ldots,d_r)$ and infinite families of connected (and preferably well expanding) $(d_0,\ldots,d_r)$-regular graphs?

-\paragraph{Previous work} \begin{enumerate}
+\paragraph*{Previous work} \begin{enumerate}

 \item Chapman-Linial-Peled: Families of $(a,b)$-regular graphs that expand both locally and globally (Polygraph constructions). \cite{chapman2018expander} \item Kaufman-Oppenheim: Bounded degree simplicial complexes arising from elementary matrix groups, which are high dimensional expanders obeying the local spectral expansion property.
 In their fundamental example the 1-dimensional skeletons of this family are $(a,b)$-regular. \cite{kaufman2017simplicial} \item In a public lecture of the second author, \cite{Ehud}, he observed that the skeleton of a tiling of the 4-dimensional hyperbolic space (namely, the order-5 5-cell four-dimensional hyperbolic honeycomb) is (120,12,5,2)-regular, with connected links.
 Taking finite quotients ( which can be found using the fundamental group of a manifold created by gluing faces of the fundamental domain of the tessellation), one gets an infinite family of $(120,12,5,2)$-regular graphs.
-Until the current work this was the only known example of a $(d_0,\ldots, d_r)$-HRG for $r>2$. \item Conder, Lubotzky, Schillewaert and Thilmany have made public a manuscript \cite{MAJF20} where they (a) Independently discover the $(120,12,5,2)$-regular family mentioned above, and calculate its expansion. (b) Manage to create an infinite families of $(d_0,\ldots,d_r)$-HRG with good expansion for arbitrarily large $r$, where all but one level of the links are connected.
+Until the current work this was the only known example of a $(d_0,\ldots, d_r)$-HRG for $r>2$. \item In \cite{CLST22} the authors (a) Independently discover the $(120,12,5,2)$-regular family mentioned above, and calculate its expansion. (b) Manage to create an infinite families of $(d_0,\ldots,d_r)$-HRG with good expansion for arbitrarily large $r$, where all but one level of the links are connected.

 \end{enumerate}